JeremyKomarov/reshet-posts-app/README.md

 ## Issues
 - This app was created by "create-react-app" becuase of the requiments of the app, There are more modern ways to start the project by "Vite" or "Next.js".

+## Accounts for testing
+**Exmaple accounts, this works for all the accounts**:
+-  email: Sincere@april.biz
+   name: Leanne Graham
+   password: leanne123

+- Shanna@melissa.tv
+  name: Ervin Howell
+  password: ervin123